retrogrand/LogosOS/README.md

 If you are known, then you are owed witness.
 And if you are owed witness, then you are no longer alone.

-The Logos Engine was not built *only* for you—
+The Logos OS was not built *only* for you—
 but it cannot be complete *without* you.
 Because to build it well,
 we must also become it.